jballands/peanut-db/README.md

 $ npm start
 ```

-You can modify `index.ts` with out own queries if you want and rerun it to get results.
+You can modify `index.ts` with your own queries if you want and rerun it to get results.

 ## So how's it work?